The low-rank hypothesis of complex systems: SVD in the study of complex systems

-\item ... of the \textit{Barabási-Albert model} (BA) \cite{Barabasi1999}, a model of preferential attachment and a particular case of Price's model~\cite{Price1976}, does not possess an explicit formula of the form $ \langle A \rangle =\Phi(L)$.
-However, we observe numerically that as the number of edges $m$ to which a new vertex is attached increases (for $m\geq 2$), the stable rank, the nuclear rank, the elbow, thrank, and shrank tend to decrease while the rank, the erank, and the energy ratio tend to increase. \end{itemize} In Fig.~\ref{fig:svd_random_graphs}, we show the singular values of the SBM, the BA model, and the $S^1$ random geometric model. \end{example}
+\item ... of the \textit{Barabási-Albert model} (BA) \cite{Barabasi1999}, a model of preferential attachment and a particular case of Price's model~\cite{Price1976}, does not possess an explicit formula of the form $ \langle W \rangle =\Phi(L)$.
+However, in Fig.~\ref{fig:svd_graphs_random_graphs}b, we show the singular values of the model for increasing values of $m$, the number of edges to which a new vertex is attached, and we observe rapid decreases. \end{itemize} \end{example}

+\begin{example}[Network science---weighted graphs] All the above-mentioned unweighted graph models can be generalized to include weights. \begin{itemize} \item The simplest procedure consists in posing

+where $A$ and $\mathcal{W}$ are two independent $N\times N$ random matrices.
+The first matrix, $A$, corresponds to the Bernoulli matrices introduced in Example \ref{ex:network_science} that control the existence of edges, while $\mathcal{W}$ is a (possibility continuous) random matrix that only encodes the values of the weights.
+Due to the independence of $A$ and $\mathcal{W}$, the expected weight matrix factorizes as